jupyter/governance/jupyter_foundation.md

 ## Responsibilities of the Jupyter Foundation Governing Board

-- Serve Project Jupyter and its mission.
+- Support Project Jupyter and its mission.
 - Overall management of the Jupyter Foundation.
 - Approve an annual budget directing the use of Jupyter Foundation funds.
 - Approve changes to the Jupyter Foundation charter.